 I like my highs and lows of my journey maps to be my empathy map which gives my user quotes the dimension of time, which helps me understand where my user experiences the most friction.

-Currently, my client needs to go through quite a bit in order to be the Tailored Tutor.
-The majority of the beginning of her journey is a lot of frustration due to wait time and awkward conversations.
+Currently, my client needs to go through quite a bit to be the Tailored Tutor.
+The beginning of her journey is a lot of frustration due to wait time and awkward conversations.
 She only feels better when this chaos begins to be over.

 Let's take a look at how I can help.